-The star chart portion of an astrolabe consists of two parts: the mater that represents the view of the sky from the observer, and the rete that represents the celestial sphere.
+The star chart portion of an astrolabe consists of two parts: the mater representing the view of the sky seen by the observer and the rete representing the celestial sphere.

 The rete is a basic star chart, centered on the north celestial pole, representing the celestial sphere usually up to the tropic of Capricorn.
-To use an astrolabe south of the equator, a specific southern rete is needed.
-Stars in rete are laid out using the stereographic projection, which preserves the shape of the constellations but distorts their sizes.
+A southern version of the rete is needed to use an astrolabe south of the equator.
+Stars in the rete are laid out using the stereographic projection, which preserves the shape of the constellations but distorts their sizes.
 Constellations closer to the edge are comparatively larger than those near the celestial pole.

 The mater represents the sky as seen from the observer.
 It marks the boundary in which stars depicted in the rete are visible.
-Because Earth is spherical, there are specific plates for each specific observer latitude.
-As most astrolabes describe the celestial sphere up to the far tropic parallel, the mater cannot show the entire view from the observer unless the observer is north of the Arctic circle (or south of the Antarctic Circle for southern astrolabes).
+Because Earth is spherical, there are different plates for different observer latitudes.
+Most astrolabes describe the celestial sphere up to the far tropic parallel.
+As a result, the mater cannot show the entire view the observer sees unless the observer is north of the Arctic circle (or south of the Antarctic Circle for southern astrolabes).

-In the flat Earth state of affairs, the rete is analogous to the azimuthal equidistant map, which flat-Earthers mistakenly regard as ‘the flat-Earth map’.
-While mater is analogous to the day & night boundary in the azimuthal equidistant map.
+In the flat Earth state of affairs, the rete is analogous to the azimuthal equidistant map, that flat-Earthers mistakenly regard as ‘the flat-Earth map’.
+The mater is analogous to the day & night boundary in the azimuthal equidistant map.
 In both cases, objects closer to the edge are distorted more.
-But in the case of astrolabes, the distortion can be easily seen and confirmed by merely looking at the sky.
+However, with astrolabes, the distortion can be easily seen by merely looking at the sky.
 In a northern astrolabe, constellations toward the north appear smaller than those toward the south.

 Astrolabes are designed using the spherical Earth model in mind, and they would not be usable if the Earth were flat.
 A good understanding of spherical Earth is required to use an astrolabe.